Right around two years ago, I shared the following on my blog and down believe you’ll find my musings from present day:

 I’ve been really moved by the pieces of writing circulating on the internet about children with delays in their speech.
 So, I thought I would share some of my experience today.

-When your kid is living with any kind of speech concern, let me assure you everyone who knows it will have a story to tell you about their cousin’s brother in law’s daughter, who totally outgrew hers.
+When your kid is living with any kind of speech concern, let me assure you everyone who knows it will have a story to tell you about their cousin’s brother in law’s daughter, who LIKE totally outgrew hers.
 Most of the time, it won’t be treated like a legitimate concern, especially if they are still pretty young.
 I’m a positive person, I can look into the future and see Liam speaking clearly when he announces his candidacy for presidency.
 I can also look into the past, and see the progress he’s made towards his goals from the time he started speech therapy at 19 months old.
 In between those times though, I’ve also seen and felt a lot.

-I’ve seen my young son try to share his excitement with me about something, I absolutely cannot understand.
+I’ve seen my young son try to share his excitement with me about something, I absolutely COULD not understand.
 “Jesus Pizza?”
 I asked.
 “No!!”
 He screams back.
 “You want to go to church?”
 “Jesus” “Cheese Pizza?” frustrated, he just retreated.
 It’s been over two years, and I still cannot savor his joy for what sounded like “Jesus Pizza” to me.

 I’ve seen Liam share a story with a friend, only to be ignored because the kid had no clue what he was saying.
 I’ve watched his face rise and fall when he realized no one around him could understand him clearly enough to carry on the conversation.
 I’ve observed other children tell him he doesn’t know how to say words right.
-I’ve seen him raise his voice in an effort to make the words more pronounced.
+I’ve seen him raise his voice, nearly screaming, in an effort to make the words more pronounced.

 I’ve sat in meetings where I’ve been informed how a child with a speech delay with likely struggle academically.
 I’ve privately wept, because I’m not enough to just fix it.
 I’ve criticized myself, regretful I hadn’t read him more books in infancy.
-I’ve wondered if I let him watch too much television, or if my thick Southern accents make it harder for him to understand me and learn how to say the words.
+I’ve wondered if I let him watch too much television, or if my thick Southern accent made it harder for him to understand me and learn how to say the words.
 I even let myself recall a time when I was in first grade and encountered my first classmate with a speech impediment.
 Was I unkind to him?
 I don’t think so, but maybe I was and the universe is seeking its revenge.
 I’ve doubted myself, bashed myself, and neglected myself in the hope he might learn three words one week.
 I’ve envied my friends, I’ve studied their parenting for any flaws in my own.
 I’ve read parenting books, blogs, and forums about children with speech delays.
 I’ve Googled famous people with speech concerns.
 I’ve devoted hours upon hours to educating myself about how to best support my child and give him the best early intervention possible.

 I’ve been supported by speech pathologists, people more patient than I. I think it’s nice they have therapist in their job description, because they’ve been a source of therapy to my family in ways they probably hadn’t signed up for.
 I’m so thankful for their support.
 Sometimes I don’t know who they help more: Liam or me.
 I’ve never met a SLP who wasn’t blissfully positive and helpful.
 I think everyone should have their own SLP, they’re smart, kind, and a source of constant encouragement.
 I’m thankful for them everyday.